 Any ratepayer who may, or is likely to, experience difficulty with meeting the standard payments are invited to contact the Rates Department on (08) 8733 0900 to discuss payment options.
 All enquiries are treated confidentially by the Council.

-Rate Concessions - From 1 July 2015, the State Government has elected to replace these concessions with a ingle "cost of living payment" provided directly to those entitled.
-This payment may be used to offset Council rates.
-To check elibibility, contact the Department for Communities and Social Inclusion (DCSI) Concessions Hotline 1800 307 758 or at Concession entitlements for Community Wastewater Management Schemes (CWMS) remain unchanged.
-Should you be entitled to the State Government funded concenssion on CWMS rates this will be reflected on the front of the Rates Notice.
+Rate Concessions - From 1 July 2015, the State Government has elected to pay directly to those eligible ratepayers a single "cost of living payment".
+This payment may be used by ratepayers to offset Council rates.
+To check elibibility, contact the Department for Communities and Social Inclusion (DCSI) Concessions Hotline 1800 307 758.
+Furthermore effective from 1 July 2017 concession applicable to ratepayers who receive Community Wastewater Management Schemes, will also receive these payments directly from the State Government and will no longer appear on the rates notices.

 Valuation - The capital value used by Council for your property is provided by Valuation SA.
 Any enquiries regarding this value should be directed to the State Valuation Office on 1300 653 345.

 Single Farming Enterprise - All rural ratepayers who own and operate two or more portions of rateable land as one entity can apply to Council to be treated as a Single Farm Enterprise.
 Application form is available to download here.